Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

-To evaluate the performance of each binary classifier, we calculated the Classification Accuracy, Precision, Recall, F1-score, and the Area Under the Curve (AUC).
-The evaluation was based on the counts of correctly predicted premature records (TP), correctly predicted term records (TN), Term records incorrectly predicted as premature (FP), and Premature records incorrectly predicted as term (FN).
-The metrics were calculated using the following formulas:
+Segmentation defines the sample unit as described in Section~\ref{sec:segmentation}.
+All reported results are computed at the segment level (contraction/dummy intervals or fixed 3-minute windows), where each segment inherits the corresponding record label (term vs.\ preterm).

-The AUC represents the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one, showing the discriminating power between two classes.
-Equivalently, the AUC equals the area under the Receiver Operating Characteristic (ROC) curve, representing the classifier's ability to discriminate between positive and negative classes.
+To evaluate each binary classifier, we report Classification Accuracy, Precision, Recall, F1-score, and the Area Under the Curve (AUC).
+Let $TP$, $TN$, $FP$, and $FN$ denote the counts of correctly predicted preterm segments, correctly predicted term segments, term segments misclassified as preterm, and preterm segments misclassified as term, respectively.
+The metrics are computed as: